Integrating Complex Covariate Transformations in Generalized Additive Models: Applications

 The results on the same loss functions considered in Section \ref{sec:application_netdemand} are shown in Table \ref{tab:house perf}.
 The second column reports the number of basis functions, $k$, used for the isotropic spatial effect in each model.
 It is interesting to note that achieving a predictive performance similar to that of the autoregressive models requires a highly parametrised spatial effect ($k = 2000$), which results in a computational time that is nearly twenty times longer.

-The bottom row of Figure \ref{fig:maps house data} shows the estimated spatial effect $f_3^k(\text{lon}_i, \text{lat}_i)$ under model (\ref{eq:mgks_house}) on the right, and a standard model that uses $k = 2000$ basis functions on the left.
-The plots demonstrate that removing the autoregressive term leads to a spatial effect that is both more complex and stronger (note that the colour scale is wider on the right).
-Arguably, the nested model is more interpretable as it separates the short-range autoregressive process shown on the bottom left of Figure \ref{fig:first_examples} from the smoother spatial effect shown in Figure \ref{fig:maps house data}.
-Instead, long- and short-range price dynamics are confounded in the standard model.
+Figure \ref{fig:maps house data} shows that the nested model (a-c) is able to separate the effect of the, highly localised, neighbouring prices shown in Figure \ref{fig:first_examples}d-e, from the smoother effect of space itself.
+Instead, in the standard model (d), short- and long-range price dynamics are confounded within a single spatial effect, which struggles to capture two different spatial resolutions.

-The plot on the bottom right of Figure \ref{fig:first_examples} shows the effect of the kernel-smoothed log-prices (bottom left) on $\mu_i$, hence on the expected value of $y_i$.
+Figure \ref{fig:first_examples}c shows the multiplicative effect of the local price estimated by $\ref{eq:mgks_house}$ on the expected price.
+The $x$-axis has been adjusted to represent real, rather than log-prices.
+The effect is centred, hence equal to one, when the local price is approximately £$740K$, the median local price being around £$680K$.
 Interestingly, the slope of the effect increases with the neighbouring prices, suggesting that the autoregressive effect is stronger on the upper end of the price range.
-Note that the median price is around 600£ thousand, or $y \approx 13.3$ on the log-scale.
+Stronger spatial autocorrelation in affluent areas might be attributable to local characteristics not captured by the model, such as proximity to luxury developments, as well as by high-end prices being driven more by local reference prices and comparable sales than by fundamentals such as construction costs or rental values.

 The effect of IMD and distance from the tube, estimated under model (\ref{eq:mgks_house}) and the standard model with $k = 2000$, are shown in Figure~\ref{fig:house prices effects}.
 As expected, prices are inversely proportional to IMD, with a slightly stronger effect under the standard model.
 The effect of distance from the tube is weaker, with model (\ref{eq:mgks_house}) estimating a slight decrease in prices with distance.
 Interestingly, the effect flattens beyond one kilometre, which is coherent with recent studies \citep{bbc2025unknown}.